cachapa/tudo/README.md

 A live websocket connection to the server is kept open whenever the app is active and network is available.
 Local changes are immediately pushed to the network, and remote changes are pulled in real-time.
 This promotes rapid consistency of the database between all active devices in the network, and allows users to see those changes happen in the user interface.

-On the server side the data is only stored temporarily - currently in volatile memory but this may be changed to temporary disk storage in the future.
-Because all clients keep a complete local copy of the database locally, the data is completely restored whenever any client restores the socket connection.<br/>
-The side-effect of this behaviour is that lists that are regularly updated effectively exist permanently on the server, those which are updated infrequently may not benefit from proper multi-device synchronization, and those which are deleted from all devices can be truly said to be lost in the ether.

-The clients use the Flutter framework, which makes it possible to build Android, iOS and Web applications from a single shared codebase.
+The clients are built using [Flutter](https://flutter.io), which makes it possible to build applications for all popular platforms from a single shared codebase.

-## Features and bugs
+## How to contribute

 Please file feature requests and bugs at the [issue tracker](https://github.com/cachapa/tudo_client/issues).